-Polymotu is a new research and development concept in multi functional management.
+Polymotu is a research and development concept in multi functional management.
 It intends to use small islands, valleys or other geographically isolated locations for the conservation of biodiversity of various species, including the coconut palm.

 First plantation in Tetiaroa Atoll, French Polynesia